1Orsted1/Multi-Agent-based-Particle-Swarm-Optimization-PSO/README.md

 ## 🧠  To have in mind

 🧑🏽‍💻 The functionality still a bit sketchy, so once the project runs you must manually add the Particle agets with a *name* and their *initial population* i'll change this in the future.

-🧠 I'm currently learning...

-👯‍♀️ I'm looking to collaborate on...

-🤔 I'm looking for help with...

-## 💬 Why Jade?

 ## Windows

 Since the project was writen in Java it definitively works on Windos, but the commands in the documentation section are ment for unix-based systems, so i don't think the commands work on windows, and i have no clue how to do it there, so is up to you find the way. 😄